 |There is another custody battle

-U.S. cases could face the decision of their lives.
+meddle in such U.S. cases could face the decision of their

 The judicial officials unerringly seem to favor the women in a custody battle and have disregarded international treaties that say the court of initial jurisdiction is the place where custody should be decided.
 Usually the court of initial jurisdiction is in the United States.